Elyrial/mini-plm/README.md

 cargo run serve --port 8080
 ```

 Then open `http://localhost:3000` in your browser.
-The UI shows all parts in a table — click a row to expand its change history.
+The UI shows all parts in a table, click a row to expand its change history.